MAI3003-Data-Witches/.github/README.md

 ## 📖 Course Information

-These projects are part of the **MAI3003 - Medical Artificial Intelligence** course at Maastricht University.
+These projects are part of the **MAI3003 - Applying AI in Healthcare** course at Maastricht University.

----

-## 📧 Contact

-For questions or collaboration opportunities, please reach out to any of the team members listed above through the university channels.

 ---